I’m going to share three super easy tests that’ll help you catch the three most common engineering math mistakes.

-The 3 common math mistakes
+The 3 most common math mistakes

 #1 Careless math errors

-- Writing down the wrong numbers
+- Jotting down the wrong numbers

-- Forgetting negative signs
+- Forgetting negative signs or units

 What to do to avoid careless math errors?